theunforgiven/computation-engine/README.md

 Here are some things it would be useful to have:

+    * Configurability of the output directory to which class files are compiled.
     * The ability to read computations from a database.
 That's up next on the roadmap.
     * Tools for making it easy to test computations, using ScalaCheck to automate the generation of tests where possible.
 It would also be useful to have a testing module that could pull computations from the